gazebosim/gz-sim/tutorials/example_angle.md

 make
 ```

-When the code is compiled just run:
+When the code is compiled, run:

 ```{.sh}
 ./angle_example